shankarcs/scripted-and-declarative-pipeline-demo/README.md

 **A demonstration of Scripted Pipeline with Stages to run a Python script**

 Choose the Pipeline option while creating the Jenkins job and add the below code in the script window.
+Alternatively, use the Jenkinsfile in the repository to avail the pipelinescript.
 Follow the video for other details of execution:

 ```
 pipeline {
-    agent { docker { image 'python:3.5.1' } }
+    agent { docker { image 'python:3.7.2' } }
     stages {
         stage('build') {
             steps {
+                sh 'pip install flask
+            }
+        }
+        stage('test') {
+            steps {
-                sh 'python --version'
+                sh 'python test.py'
+            }
+            post {
+                always {junit 'test-reports/*.xml'}
             }
         }
     }